kingfly51/NIRA_post/README.md

 ##1.
 How to use NIRApost ##

-There is a NIRApot.html file in the doc folder, which contains a simple tutorial on how to use NIRApot.
+There is a NIRApost.html file in the doc folder, which contains a simple tutorial on how to use NIRApost.